 Helpful Resources

 Grad school has a high tendency to make one go (at least) slightly berserk.
 I thought it’d be great to share some of the tools I use to keep myself in line, academically.
 I hope you find this listing helpful (and it will be adjusted as I discover new and/or better tools).
-Feel free to contact me if you have any suggestions!
+Since it’s a rather long post, I’ve tucked everything away under expandable menus.
+Click to read what you’d like!

 File Management